Guitars played, partly made by Eddie Van Halen go to auction

 Both guitars were hand-striped by Van Halen in the familiar style of most of his guitars dating back to the first Van Halen album in 1978.
 Each of the guitars is expected to fetch between $60,000 and $80,000.

-The guitar legend and Rock & Roll Hall of Famer died of cancer on Oct.
+The guitar legend and Rock and Roll Hall of Famer died of cancer on Oct.
 6 at age 65.

 The auction was in already in the works at the time.